-When we were clear about where in Morocco we wanted to venture to first, Plan-It Morocco (formerly Plan-It Fez) gave the ancient city of Fez much more weight than the more popular popular destinations of the country.
-There is a long list of itineraries that can be enjoyed within close proximity of Fez and the ancient city of Fez-Medina itself, a UNESCO World Heritage site in Morocco.
+When we were clear about where in Morocco we wanted to venture to first, Plan-It Morocco (formerly Plan-It Fez) gave the ancient city of Fez much more weight than the more popular destinations in the country.
+There is a long list of itineraries that can be enjoyed within close proximity to the ancient city of Fez-Medina itself, a UNESCO World Heritage site.
 Plan-it Morocco has given us the privilege to learn the true Moroccan culture that is acclaimed as one of the most multi-ethnic societies in the world.

 The two company founders, Michele Reeves and Gail Leonard combine for over 15 years of industry experience and more than 10 years of residency in Fez.
 They are both passionate individuals who want visitors to live the experience and get a true insight into the surroundings.
 These two working Mums have created experiences that will satisfy your sense of taste, smell, feel and sounds of Morocco rather than just skip along to picturesque sites.

 We did the traditional baking class in a Moroccan family's home and a roadtrip tour to explore Roman ruins and ancient empires in the imperial cities of Meknes, Volubilis and Moulay Idriss.
 Both activities exceeded our expectations and we can not wait to return to indulge in more workshops and day trips.

 For the baking class we were hosted by Siham Lahmine and photographer Jamal Chaaoune.
 They escorted us from our pick up point which was Café Clock and walked us about 5 minutes into a nearby family's home.
 After a lovely welcome we went for a walk around the medina to buy produce from the local market needed for the pastries: honey, organic flour, dried nuts and olive oil.
 During the class everything was clearly instructed, with the hosts making sure that we participated in every part of the process of baking.
 The best way we learned about the local culture was through this baking class, with it being a down to earth and lovely way of integrating into a very important aspect of Moroccan culture.